 In addition to the more enjoyable side of leading, I have also met the challenge of leading units tasked with taking on more work with less staff and dwindling resources, and managed through a merger and reorganization when nothing was stable and emotions ran high.
 I’ve delivered bad news, had tough conversations and navigated challenging personalities and resistant cultural forces.

 Since forming 5Ten in 2003, I have had the privilege of sharing what I learned as a leader (and still learn) directly to organizations and the people who lead them.
-I am also the Program Director for the Leadership Coaching Certificate Program at Georgetown University, where I have been teaching others for 15+ years how to coach and develop leaders in organizations.
+I am also the immediate Past Director for the Leadership Coaching Certificate Program at Georgetown University, where I have been teaching others for 15+ years how to coach and develop leaders in organizations.
 I have been designated a Professional Certified Coach (PCC) by the International Coach Federation (since 2005) and a Certified Somatic Coach by the Strozzi Institute.

 I’ve been coached.
 I’ve been consulted to.
 I’ve attended leadership development classes and cohort programs.
 I’ve faced consultants who presented beautifully produced binders and a power point deck with solutions that did not reflect a true understanding of our particular dynamics or needs.
 I’ve been on the receiving end of the experts who didn’t listen deeply to what we were saying and not saying.
 I’ve participated in “off the shelf” training classes that were interesting but missed the mark in applicability or failed to include ways to “stick” the learning.